levon-dalakyan/composity/README.md

 ## Installation

-Composize can be installed using npm:
+Composize can be installed using NPM:

 ```zsh
 npm install composize
 ```

-or yarn:
+or Yarn:

 ```zsh
 yarn add composize